joshualande/joshualande.github.io/_drafts/2014-02-05-cube-rollup-pig-data-science.md

 For example, we might be interested in computing the average height of people in a given country.

-We can do this using Apache Pig fairly easily.
+We can do this using Pig fairly easily.
 First, we load in the data:

 ```